EvilVir/Nginx-Autoindex/README.md

 1. Ensure that you have [ngx_http_xslt_module](http://nginx.org/en/docs/http/ngx_http_xslt_module.html) (it can be also called ngx_http_xslt_filter_module, that's ok).
 1. If you want to use upload functionality, you'll also need [ngx_http_dav_module](https://nginx.org/en/docs/http/ngx_http_dav_module.html).

-Both are included in most of standard distributions out of the box, but you might need to initialize one or both of them them by using `load_module` directive in main `nginx.conf` file (place it outside any server, location or http block):
+Both are included in most of standard distributions out of the box, but you might need to initialize one or both of them by using `load_module` directive in main `nginx.conf` file (place it outside any server, location or http block):

 ```
 load_module "/etc/nginx/modules/ngx_http_xslt_filter_module.so";